ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 * **app.l102.queue.name2** - Queue name used by the application to get messages.
 * **app.l102.topic.name1** - Queue name used by the application to publish messages.
 * **app.l102.topic.name2** - Queue name used by the application to subscribe to.

+### Level 103 Samples
+The Level 103 samples show marshalling of application data objects into and from JMS Messages.

+It consists of 5 modules.
+* **OurData103** - Data POJO
+* **OurOtherData103** - Another data POJO
+* **MessageConsumer103** - which sets up listeners for queue 2 for OurData103 and OurOtherData103
+* **SendMessageService103** - which provides methods to put messages that wrap OurData103
+  and OurOtherData103 to  queue 1
+* **Scheduler103** - which sets up a scheduler to put messages every two minutes.

+To enable the 103 samples uncomment the `@Component` lines in `MessageConsumer103` and `SendMessageService103`.

+#### Level 103 application.properties
+* **app.l103.queue.name1** - Queue name used by the application to put messages.
+* **app.l103.queue.name2** - Queue name used by the application to get messages.